Who Are We ?

 Meet the Board

-President : Katie Hall, MA, ATR-BC, LPAT, LPCC
+Katie Hall, MA, ATR-BC, LPAT, LPCC : Chair

 I am an artist and art therapist with a master’s in art therapy and counseling from Southwestern College in New Mexico and a Bachelor of Fine Arts from Pratt Institute in New York.
 Practicing over 12 years as an art therapist, I have also served on the board for the New Mexico Art Therapy Association (NMATA) as President.
 I explore issues of impermanence, separation, and inter-connectivity in my drawings, paintings, sculptures, and films.
 In my art therapy and counseling practice, I currently focus on treating individuals struggling with post traumatic stress disorder, grief, depression, anxiety, and life transitions in Santa Fe, New Mexico.
 I focus on improving quality of life, empowerment, and guiding clients to reach a deeper understanding of self through art expression.
 I integrate mindfulness, person-centered, transpersonal, and somatic (body centered) approaches into my practice with a focus around each client’s unique needs at the time.
 I am passionate about sharing the healing powers of expressive art making, including visual, music, and movement with community.
 I hold the belief that we are all artists, in that we all seek to express our inner selves in some way and this is not always possible with the use of words.
 Through art making, I feel we can access and awaken our deeper selves, and at the same time find connectivity and commonality with others.